Skip to main content

 Solution: The best way to adjust the price of an ongoing subscription is by using the Subscription Price Correction functionality.

-By setting a custom subscription price, it adjusts the price only for the current period.
+By setting a custom subscription level price, it adjusts the price only for the current period.
 The price for the next period, after the renewal, would be taken from Price List, as normal.

 Pricing Changes at Subscription Renewal